DanielVNZ/modern-emby/README.md

 ---

 **Aether** is a modern, sleek media player client designed for purists.
-Built with a **Direct Play Focus**, it bypasses server-side transcoding to deliver the highest possible audio and video fidelity on Windows and Android TV.
+Built with a **Direct Play Focus**, it bypasses server-side transcoding to deliver the highest possible audio and video fidelity on Windows.

 </div>